 Conditions Governing Access

 Collection is open for research.
-Materials must be used on-site; advance notice suggested.
+Physical materials, such as those not available through UNR Libraries' Digital Collections or other online portals must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

 John Sparks was born on August 30, 1843 in Winston County, Mississippi.
 He was the seventh of ten children born to Samuel Wyatt Sparks and Sarah Deal.
 Sparks was raised in Lampasas County, Texas, where he got his start in the cattle business at the age of just 14.
 In 1861, he joined the Texas Rangers and spent the duration of the Civil War protecting white settlers from sporadic Comanche attacks.
 Following his service, Sparks participated in several cattle drives north from Texas into areas of Nebraska, Wyoming, Nevada, Idaho, and Montana where cattle were driven to fatten up before being sent to market.

 In the spring of 1872, after returning from a three-year stint in Wyoming and Nebraska territories buying and selling a variety of ranches and livestock, Sparks returned to Georgetown, Texas where he invested in a bank and built a mansion.
 Not long afterward, he married Rachel Knight, the daughter of Dr. David and Susannah Knight and the two moved to Cheyenne, Wyoming.
 Sparks purchased a ranch in the Chugwater River valley in 1873 and the couple had two daughters, Maud Sparks (1875-1944) and Rachel Sparks (1877-1881).